SegoCode/AutoWall/README.md

 ## About

-Turn gifs into windows live wallpapers.
+Turn gifs and webs into windows live wallpapers.
 The most simple and useful [Weebp](src/weebp) implementation in autoit.
-Autowall Support others video formats but CPU usage increases, only recommend gifs files (or webs in 1.2v).
+Autowall Support others video formats but CPU usage increases, only recommend gifs files or webs.

 ## Features
 - Portable.